Design leader who makes good work actually ship

-Not by staying in my lane, but by working at the edges.
-Where design meets product, where product meets engineering, where someone has to push the whole thing forward.
+I work at the edges: where design meets product, where product meets engineering, where someone has to push the whole thing forward.

 My Approach